The Dresden Files: Bibliography

 All the books are published by ROC, an imprint of Penguin Books.
 The Science Fiction Book Club (SFBC) reissued the first nine books in hardcover omnibus editions.

 The first four audiobook versions are produced by Buzzy Multimedia Publishing, while the fifth Death Masks and following were all produced by Penguin Audio.
 Proven Guilty and White Night were released in April 2009 alongside Turn Coat.
 Death Masks was released in November 2009, and Blood Rites and Dead Beat were released in April 2010.
 Skin Game was released in May 2014.

 The next novel, Peace Talks, was released in July 2020.
 The release was scheduled to coincide with the twentieth anniversary of Storm Front.
 The following book, titled Battle Ground, was released on September 29 the same year.
 Both books were released as planned.

-The 18th and 19th novels, Twelve Months and Mirror Mirror, are set to be published after The Olympian Affair (the second book in "Cinder Spires" series).

 Butcher is currently planning for twenty-two books in the "case files" of the series, to be capped by a further "big apocalyptic trilogy".